amandalong/Sandin-Image-Processor/README.md

 # Record your own video and share
 ![preview](https://github.com/amandalong/amandalong/blob/85254732b372ce10712ec8245e966ca3918a77f1/Images/Comparator%20and%20Osc.png)

 Use the vizzie recorder to export your work.
-Share your work!
+Share your work.

+# Aknowledgements

+Special thank to Dan Sandin for talking and sharing his work.
+Also to Dave Pape for the support to complete the project.